TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 **Fundamental Cloud Compute Model**
 - Most systems centered around client/server model
 - A client makes a request, and with permissions, the server responds to that requests
-- In AWS, the server is an EC2 instance - an [[Elastic Cloud Compute]]
+- In AWS, the server is an EC2 instance - an [[Elastic Compute Cloud]] Instance
+- Sequence
+	- User makes request to server
+	- Server validates the request was legit
+	-